 - Explain the roles of central intellectual property institutions;

-- Identify key groups in intellectual property policymaking and those affected by intellectual property, and analyse their interests;
+- Identify key groups in intellectual property policymaking and analyse their interests;

-- Analyse the ways that new artistic and cultural practices challenge intellectual property norms;
+- Explore new artistic and cultural practices that challenge intellectual property norms;

-- Analyse the relationship between intellectual property and new technologies, and the challenges posed, and opportunities raised, by new technologies;
+- Conceptualize the relationship between intellectual property and new technologies;

-- Understand current issues in intellectual property and how they relate to the larger global context of intellectual property normsetting.
+- Understand current issues in intellectual property and how they relate to the larger global context.